Invention for Innovation Product Development Awards - Guidance for Stage 2 Applications

 NHS support costs

 These are the additional patient care costs associated with the research, which would end once the R&D activity in question has stopped, even if the patient care service involved continues to be provided.
 These might cover items such as extra patient tests, extra in-patient days and extra nursing attention.
-Researchers should contact their local NHS R&D department initially and, if they are unable to help directly or if there is no local NHS R&D department, contact the Local Comprehensive Research Network (LCRN) senior manager for advice on NHS support costs.
+Researchers should contact their local NHS R&D department initially and, if they are unable to help directly or if there is no local NHS R&D department, contact the Local Clinical Research Network Research Network (LCRN) senior manager for advice on NHS support costs.
 Further details about LCRN contacts.

 NOTE: you are not required to add NHS Support Costs on the online form as these are now part of the new SoECAT form.
 However please still complete the question on whether the costs have been discussed and agreed with the Lead Network’.

 NHS treatment costs